has a reputation as a place to share beautiful photographs of impossibly

 bedroom but decided to share one and use the other one as a “playroom.”

-their toys, which often sat decoratively on the shelves.
+toys, which often sat decoratively on the shelves.
 Their time was spent

-playing outdoors, hanging out (doing their own work) with us and
+playing outdoors, hanging out (doing their own work) with us and our employees

 This understanding that the whole world is a learning space that kids

-parents, one of the most difficult aspects of the deschooling process.
+one of the most difficult aspects of the deschooling process.
+But it is

-If you want to do the crafts or decorate a room, go right ahead and have fun;
+you want to do the crafts or decorate a room, go right ahead and have fun;

 maybe your child will join you.
 Just keep in mind that they’re no more necessary

-for your child’s learning than curriculum, text books,
+for your child’s learning than curriculum, text books, tests, or grades.

 P.S.
 I hope you’ll